Better Together: Infosys research finds AI and data must join

 forces to deliver strategic value

-from the Infosys Knowledge Institute, the thought leadership and
+new research from the Infosys Knowledge Institute, the thought

-improve data practices, trust in advanced AI, and integrate AI with
+three things: improve data practices, trust in advanced AI, and

-business operations.
-However, despite high expectations for data
+integrate AI with business operations.
+However, despite high

 Infosys Data+AI Radar: Making AI Real found that although